bguiz/JavaScriptSamples/Indexer/README.md

 Exaple using subword:
 ```
-rm pruned.json`
+rm pruned.json
-node pruneindex --subword block --maxcount 200
+node pruneindex.js --subword block --maxcount 200
 ```
 The above command remove the words with no of pages equal or greater than 200 AND containing the subword `block`.